 Chapter 4.
 IPFW Dummynet and Traffic Shaping

-dummynet works with three main types of objects - a pipe, a queue, and a sched (short for scheduler) which also happen to be the three keywords to use with dummynet.
+dummynet works with three main types of objects - a pipe, a queue, and a sched (short for scheduler) which also happen to be the three keywords to now examine.

 Network performance testing is a complex subject that can encompass many variables across many different testing strategies.
-For our purposes, we want to understand the basics behind dummynet, so we will not be diving into the deepest levels of network performance testing - only enough to understand how to use dummynet.
-Also, for these tests, we will restrict our methodologies to using IP and TCP exclusively.
+To understand the basics behind dummynet, it is not necessary to dive into the deepest levels of network performance testing - only enough to understand how to use dummynet.
+Also, these tests are restricted to using IP and TCP exclusively.

 4.1.
 Measuring Default Throughput

-The idea behind dummynet is that it lets you model and/or shape network speeds, available bandwidth, and scheduling algorithms.
-But first you have to know what your current transfer speeds are for the current environment (QEMU virtual machines over a FreeBSD bridge).
-To find out, we take a short detour to learn iperf3, the network bandwidth testing tool to perform simple transfer and bitrate calculations.
+The idea behind dummynet is that it lets one model and/or shape network speeds, available bandwidth, and scheduling algorithms.
+But it is first necessary to know what the current transfer speeds are for the current environment (QEMU virtual machines over a FreeBSD bridge).
+To find out, here is a short detour to learn iperf3, the network bandwidth testing tool used to perform simple transfer and bitrate calculations.

-With iperf3, you can determine the effective throughput of data transfer for your system.
-Often called "goodput", this is the basic speed the user will see for transferring data across the network - the value that is unencumbered by protocol type and overhead.
+iperf3, can determine the effective throughput of data transfer for a network.
+Sometimes called "goodput", this is the basic speed the user sees for transferring data across the network - the value that is unencumbered by protocol type and overhead.

 The basic operation of iperf3 is as a client-server architecture, so on the external1 VM system, start the iperf3 software in server mode: